texfaq/texfaq.github.io/FAQ-2colfloat.md

 is that the float will appear, at its earliest, on the page after it is specified.
-This has two undesirable side-effects: first, there may be no bottom float on the first page of a document, and second, float numbers may become ''entangled'' (particularly if you're using [`dblfloatfix`](https://ctan.org/pkg/dblfloatfix) that ensures that the early-specified bottom float is set _before_ any single column floats).
+This has two undesirable side-effects: first, there may be no bottom float on the first page of a document, and second, float numbers may become "entangled" (particularly if you're using [`dblfloatfix`](https://ctan.org/pkg/dblfloatfix) that ensures that the early-specified bottom float is set _before_ any single column floats).

-(The FAQ team doesn't know of any package that will make LaTeX honour ''[h]'' placement of double-column floats, but the [`midfloat`](https://ctan.org/pkg/midfloat) package can be pressed into service to provide something approximating the effect it would have.)
+(The FAQ team doesn't know of any package that will make LaTeX honour "[h]" placement of double-column floats, but the [`midfloat`](https://ctan.org/pkg/midfloat) package can be pressed into service to provide something approximating the effect it would have.)